whitefire0/dungeon_of_Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch/process.md

   UserInterface and Game are TIGHTLY woven together (they contain a reference to the instance of each other and call upon it to access state data the other contains).
 Is this this a bad thing in this use case?

+Testing root_controller actions

+Railsify
+  - output box
+  - input box
+  - graphic of monsters with stats when they appear